Hudson's Department Store

 All that's left of the Black Bottom area are these Edison smokestacks, and Hudson's Warehouse.

 If J.L.
 Hudsons were still standing, here's how it would've looked from comercia park.
-Was Hudson's torn down because our city leaders did not want an abandoned building showing in dead center field?
-Think of the possibilities if the Hudson's Building were not demolished: It was enormous enough for Mega-Parking, Mega-Retail, Mega-Lofts, all 3 Casinos, and still have room for more!!
+If Hudson's had not been torn down, think of the possibilities for its renovation.
+It was enormous enough for Mega-Parking, Mega-Retail, Mega-Lofts, all 3 Casinos, and still have room for more!!
 What should have been done was paint some art on the building, like the Broderick Tower.
 The media and the rest of the world would never have noticed...